jscm1607/b2-hackathon/README.md

 ## Hackathon Context

-This project was developed during the B2Twin Hackathon (March 22-23, 2025) at Biosphere 2.
+This project was developed during the B2Twin Hackathon (March 22-23, 2025).
 The goal was to create a digital twin of Biosphere 2 using AI to help scientists restore degraded environments on Earth and prepare for space travel.

 ## Contributors

 Developed by participants in the B2Twin Hackathon, with support from AI Core and Biosphere 2 research teams.

-## License

-[Your chosen license]

----

-For more information about Biosphere 2 and available data, visit: https://biosphere2.org/research/systems-data